 The sound a fan makes is similar to white noise.
 White noise combines all sound frequencies, generating a hum that can help people fall asleep.
 Using a fan is kind of a like a low-budget, DIY white noise machine.

 People are attracted to the idea of white noise to help with sleep because it drowns out background noises and dulls jarring sounds like car alarms, yelling neighbors, slamming doors, and sirens.
 And, for those odd birds who find it difficult to fall asleep in complete silence, it’s also helpful in creating noise.

 Fans are a low-cost way to cool a warm room.
-If you tend to run hot when you're in bed, they can help keep you comfortable.
+If you tend to run hot when you're in bed (see our top cooling mattresses), they can help keep you comfortable.
 While they won’t keep you as cool as an air conditioner, we found a way to turn a basic fan into a makeshift air conditioning unit.

 - Get a few bottles of water, about four to six.

 - Add two to three tablespoons of salt to each bottle.

 - Put the bottles in the freezer.

 - When you’re ready for bed, put the frozen bottles on a tray.
 The tray is there to collect condensation and prevent a watery, leaky mess.

 - Put the tray of frozen bottles in front of your fan.